A guide to children's literature including resources at the State Library and elsewhere

 Link to our online exhibition of magazines for girls, Domesticity to Danger: Themes in Girls' Annuals 1880-1960.

-In addition the Library subscribes to current online magazies for children, including
+In addition to the Children's literature and childhood database the Library subscribes to current online magazines for children, including